anton-rs/cannon-rs/README.md

 ## Overview
 * [`cannon-mipsevm`](./crates/mipsevm) - Contains the native implementation of the MIPS thread context emulator.
 * [`preimage-oracle`](./crates/preimage) - Rust bindings for interacting as client or sever over the Pre-image Oracle ABI.
+* [`cannon-contracts`](https://github.com/ethereum-optimism/optimism/tree/develop/packages/contracts-bedrock/src/cannon) - [*in OP monorepo*] Contains the Solidity implementation of the MIPS thread context and the Preimage Oracle.

 ## Credits

 This repository is heavily inspired by the original [Cannon][cannon], built by [George Hotz][geohot] and members of the [OP Labs][op-labs] team.
 The original implementation is written in Go, and can be found [in the Optimism monorepo][cannon].
-All credits for the original idea and reference implementation of this concept go to these fine folks.
+All credits for the original idea and reference implementation of this concept go to these folks.

+## Benchmarks

+*todo*

 ## Usage